Traveller Supplement 6: 76 Patrons

 Traveller Supplement 6: 76 Patrons is a 1980 role-playing game supplement for Traveller published by Game Designers' Workshop.

 Contents

-76 Patrons provides 76 impromptu non-player character patrons, each with a mission of varying degrees of difficulty for player characters.
+76 Patrons is a supplement which provides 76 non-player character patrons, each of which can present a mission of various difficulty for the player characters.

 Reception

 William A. Barton reviewed 76 Patrons in The Space Gamer No. 36.
 Barton commented that "even if the referee finds it necessary to a lot of tinkering with the scenarios as presented, 76 Patrons should prove a useful addition to the Traveller referee's tools-of-the-trade in creating interesting role-playing encounters."

+Anders Swenson reviewed 76 Patrons for Different Worlds magazine and stated that "This is a great little book!
+It provides a handy guide both for the CM who is still learning how to construct Traveller scenarios, but also for the quick Friday night game where no one wants to thinks a lot.
+This book as sixty role-playing plots and sixteen mercenary tickets, which should be enough inspiration for anybody.
+Furthermore, the role-playing scenarios are written in such basic terms that they may easily be applied not only to other science fiction games, but also to adventure games set in other genres."